 It’s A Mad, Mad, Mad, Mad World (1963) Director: Stanley Kramer

-The film tells the hilariously chaotic story of five random travelers who witness a car accident near Palm Springs in California.
-A man, a former fugitive, ran his car off the road and shortly before dying he notifies the people that he buried $350,000 below a “big W” in Santa Rosita State Park in Southern California.
+A former fugitive runs his car off the road and shortly before dying he notifies a group of bystanders that he buried $350,000 below a “big W” in Santa Rosita State Park in Southern California.
 He then promptly dies, or he quite literally kicks the bucket.
-Initially, the group of eight witnesses attempts to move along with their day, however each one of them quickly develops a madness for the money and the film devolves into an all-out race for the cash as the group is entirely incapable of compromising or splitting the money in any way.
+Initially, the group of eight witnesses attempts to move along with their day, however each one of them quickly develops a madness for the money and the film devolves into an absurdist all-out race for the cash.
 One couple charters a plane, another steals a car, one gets trapped in a hardware store and so on.
-After much destruction and purely anarchic plot, not unlike a Groucho Marx situation, the group arrives at the park and discovers the spot beneath several palm trees.
-They start digging and the chief of police arrives and tells them all to turn themselves in.
+After much destruction and pure anarchy, not unlike a Groucho Marx situationist comedy, each member of the group arrives at the park and discovers the spot beneath located beneath several palm trees shaped like a “W.” They start digging and the chief of police (Spencer Tracy) arrives ordering them all to turn themselves in.
 However before they can do so, they discover that he tries to steal the money so they chase him through a series of crazy situations.
-Finally they all arrive at the top of a building in Orange County and the briefcase full of money opens and the money is let loose to crowds below.
-They all fall from a rescue ladder and are hospitalized and the film ends on a wholly chaotic note.
+Finally they all arrive at the top of a building in Orange County and the briefcase full of money opens and the money is let loose to a massive crowd below.
+They all fall from a rescue ladder and are hospitalized as the film ends on a wholly chaotic note.